-Moroccan carrot salad is a delicious and aromatic recipe with tender boiled carrots, fragrant ground cumin, minced garlic, fresh parsley, and a few other simple ingredients.
+Moroccan carrot salad is a delicious and aromatic recipe with tender boiled carrots, fragrant ground cumin, minced garlic, fresh parsley, and other simple ingredients.

-We were blown away by the taste of this carrot salad recipe.
+The flavor of this carrot salad recipe blew us away.
 Carrots and cumin are a match made in heaven.

 On this page: